GoogleChromeLabs/MiniMobileDeviceLab/README.md

 To get the Node server up and running, do the followering:

-	1. Install dependencies with: `npm install`
+1. Install dependencies by running: `npm install`
-	2. Rename config.sample.js to config.js
+2. Rename `config.sample.js` to `config.js`
 3. Update the config.js file with the appropriate values for the sql server.
 4. Get a G+ client ID from the developer console.

 Building the Cordova App